 A component of the Company's strategy is to procure mid to long-term generation through power purchase agreements.
-As of March 31, 2024, NRG has entered into Renewable PPAs totaling approximately 1.9 GW with third-party project developers and other counterparties, of which approximately 1.6 GW are operational.
+NRG has entered into Renewable PPAs totaling approximately 1.9 GW with third-party project developers and other counterparties, of which all are operational as of July 31, 2024.
 The average tenure of these agreements is eleven years.
 The Company expects to continue evaluating and executing similar agreements that support the needs of the business.
 The total GW procured through Renewable PPAs may be impacted by contract terminations when they occur.